Chunkylapp/OOP_TV/README.md

   into smaller methods and by adding more comments.
 I recommend reading the code with the blocks minimized.
 This will make it easier to read.

+## Overall the path the user can take across the website is the following:

 ![alt text](layout.png)

 There are 2 types of users: standard and premium.
 The standard user can only watch movies